 Good Starter Species

 We recommend beginners start with a hardy New World species over 1" leg-span.
-Here are some of our favorites:
+HOW WE MEASURE.
+Here is a list of some of our favorite beginner species:

 Most Grammostola species including the Brazilian Black (Grammostola pulchra) are popular with beginners due to their hardiness and very docile personality.
 They're slow growing but very long-lived.
 This is one of the hobby classic species sought by both beginners and veteran keepers.